Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-Julius Randle and the rest of the New York Knicks face the Miami Heat in the NBA Playoffs on Wednesday, at 7:30 PM ET.
+Julius Randle and his New York Knicks teammates hit the court versus the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Friday.

-Below we will dive into Randle's stats and trends, helping you make good picks on prop bets.
+In this article we will break down Randle's prop bets, using stats to help you make good predictions.

 Julius Randle Prop Bets vs. the Heat